Nachtfeuer/concept-queen/README.md

    there are enough examples in folder `scripts`.
  - Keep it short and simple.
- - Looking at the times as measured while running through Travis CI you should care for that you do not choose a chess field dimension for which the calculation takes longer than 2 minutes.
+ - Looking at the times as measured while running through Travis CI you care for that you do not choose a chessboard dimension for which the calculation takes longer than 2 minutes.
- - You provide the calculation for each chess board dimension starting by 8 until the last one that does fit to the time limitation.
+ - You provide the calculation for each chessboard dimension starting by 8 until the last one that does fit to the time limitation.

 !!!
 More will come later !!!